n-b/Bicyclette/README.md

 DataGrabber can be run with several options, controlled by userdefaults/command line arguments.
 Look into the *DataGrabber* scheme run options for details.

+## Accounts

+Some webservices (namely, Bordeaux, Rennes, Velopass, and TOBike) require an API key info to connect to their webservices.
+This information (the _Accounts.json file) is *not* included in the Bicyclette repository.
+You'll have to get your own API keys.

 ## Mapping

 The single most important file in the app is [BicycletteCities.json](blob/master/Files/Cities/BicycletteCities.json).
 It contains Keys-Mapping definitions, urls, general info, and other specific tidbits for every city of Bicyclette.